dineshsutihar/CodeTranslateAI/README.md

 ## 💻 Development Workflow

-When you make changes to the frontend JavaScript files in the `scripts/` folder, you must re-bundle them before you can see the changes.
+1. Make any changes to your JavaScript files in the `scripts/` folder or `background.js`.

-1. Save your changes in any `.js` file inside the `scripts/` folder.
 2. Run the build command in your terminal:
     ```sh
     npm run build